-Research conducted by the Centers for Disease Control and Prevention (CDC) found that in the United States during 2014, 602 children ages 12 and younger died in auto crashes and more than 121,350 were injured.
+Research conducted by the Centers for Disease Control and Prevention (CDC) found that in the United States in 2014, 602 children ages 12 and younger died in auto crashes and more than 121,350 were injured.
 Of those 602 deaths, 34% of the children that died were not properly buckled up.
-In any given year, more than 618,000 children ages 0-12 ride in a vehicle without a safety seat, booster seat, or seatbelt.
+In any given year, more than 618,000 children ages 0-12 ride in a vehicle without a safety seat, booster seat, or seat belt.

 The use of car seats can reduce the risk of death for infants by 71% and 54% for toddlers.
-There is no excuse to not have your child in a proper car set, and failure to do so is against the law.
+There is no excuse for not having your child in a proper car set, and failure to do so is against the law.

 Child Safety Seats are required by Law in New Mexico

 Most states have specific laws for child safety seats.
 In New Mexico, the rules vary according to the child’s age.
 According to the New Mexico DMV, the following rules apply:

 - Under 1 year old: child must be secured in an approved rear-facing seat in the back seat of the car